enokosis/quiz-app/README.md

 To start the server on your machine follow the steps

-1. Configure config/config.js file with your SQL server config one database for production and another one for testing
+1. Configure config/database.js file with your SQL server config.
+When testing it is recomended to use different SQL server config

 2. Create the following tables on the sql server.